Aliases for ACY1 Gene

 GeneCards Summary for ACY1 Gene

 ACY1 (Aminoacylase 1) is a Protein Coding gene.
 Diseases associated with ACY1 include aminoacylase 1 deficiency and neurological conditions associated with aminoacylase 1 deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include hydrolase activity and aminoacylase activity.
 An important paralog of this gene is ABHD14A-ACY1.

 UniProtKB/Swiss-Prot for ACY1 Gene